Rye123/50012-networks-project/ctp/README.md

 Sends a single `CTPMessage(msg_type, data)` to the destination `dest_addr`.
 Returns the corresponding response.
 - `msg_type`: Should be a request.
 If it is not, a `ValueError` is thrown.
 - If a response is not received, this method will **block** for `timeout` seconds every time it tries to send a request.
 The number of retransmissions is set by the `retries` parameter.
+  - A `CTPConnectionError` is raised if no response was received after `retries + 1` requests are sent.

 #### `listen(src_ip: str='', max_requests: int=1)`
 A function that runs a thread that listens on `(src_ip, src_port)` for CTP connections.